 Organization culture takes the same care and dedication as maintaining a cute, old, character home.
 Senior leaders must continue to nurture the culture by leading by example, communicating, and energizing their staff.

 Principles are the foundation of an organization’s culture as well as the lean transformation of an organization.
-Principles are foundational to an organization’s culture.
 The principles an organization selects define and support culture.
 Consequently, principles are the starting point for cultural change.

 Sara Thompson, Communications Manager